 "Alright," Rose said slowly.
 "I guess I'll tell Andalin that we're in."
 She gave her friends one more look before she turned and walked back into the main room.

 Astra sighed in relief and turned to Shireen and Sharon.
 "Thanks," she breathed.

-"What was with that panicked expression for earlier," Sharon asked.
+"What was with that panicked expression for earlier?"
+Sharon asked.

 "Well if Rose called the Doctor the call would probably go to him in the time period he's dating her."

 "Before you're born," Shireen realized.
 "Ah I can see why that might be a problem."